 Q: What happened to the idea of flip-flopping the bottom teams of each region?

 A: This was done in order to maintain a “national flavor” to the tournament.
-Since there was only two regions, the regionals could become too dominated by teams that always played each other during the season.
+When there were only two regions, the regionals could become too dominated by teams that always played each other during the season.
 With four regions and four teams in each, there is much more flexibility to move things around, and there is much more diversity built in.
-By simply mandating that intra-conference matchups should be avoided, the effect of a national tournament is there without needing to also mandate switches.
+By simply mandating that intraconference matchups should be avoided, the effect of a national tournament is there without needing to also mandate switches.

 Q: What is the seeding of a team that wins an automatic bid?

 A: Earning an automatic bid has no direct bearing on seeding.
-In the past, if a team won both the regular-season championship and conference tournament, that team would receive an automatic bye in its home region.
-But, starting in 2000-2001 and the awarding of only one automatic bid per conference, that was no longer the case.
+In the past, if a team won both the regular season championship and conference tournament, that team would receive an automatic bye in its home region.
+But, starting in 2000-01 and the awarding of only one automatic bid per conference, that was no longer the case.

 Q: Does winning a conference tournament improve a team’s seeding?

 A: Not directly.
 That victory in the conference tournament championship game may give a team an automatic bid, but it holds no special weight in the selection formula.
 The greatest effect of winning the conference tournament on seeding often comes through the number of wins it took to achieve.